rspamd/rspamd.com/doc/tutorials/writing_rules.md

 ## Lua rules

-Lua rules are more powerful than regexp ones but they are not as heavily optimized and can cause performance issues if written incorrectly.
-All Lua rules accept a special parameter called `task` which represents a scanned message.
+While Lua rules are more powerful than regexp rules, they are not as heavily optimized and can impact performance if written improperly.
+All Lua rules accept a special parameter called task, which represents the message being scanned.

 ### Return values

-Each Lua rule can return `0`, or `false`, meaning that the rule has not matched, or true if the symbol should be inserted.
-In fact, you can return any positive or negative number which would be multiplied by the rule's static score, e.g. if the rule score is `1.2`, then when your function returns `1` the symbol will have a  score of `1.2`, and when your function returns `0.5` then the symbol will have a score of `0.6`.
-The common convention of the return values is to return **confidence factor** varying from `0` to `1.0`.
-The remaining return values are treated as symbol's options.
-They can be either in a single table:
+Each Lua rule can return 0 or false, indicating that the rule did not match, or true if the symbol should be inserted.
+You can also return any positive or negative number, which will be multiplied by the rule's static score.
+For example, if the rule score is 1.2, a return value of 1 will result in a symbol score of 1.2, while a return value of 0.5 will result in a symbol score of 0.6.
+It is common to return a **confidence factor** ranging from 0 to 1.0.
+Any other return values are treated as options for the symbol, and can be either in a single table:

 ~~~lua
 return true,1.0,{'option1', 'option2'}